 UK Student Visa Interview Questions and Answers

 UKVI interview questions cover five main areas: immigration history, education background and study plans, financial circumstances, course and university knowledge, and future career plans.
 Your answers must be consistent with your CAS statement, financial documents, and visa application form.
+Inconsistencies are the most common reason for interview-based refusals.

-The UK student visa interview is your opportunity to demonstrate that you are a genuine and well-prepared student.
+The UK Student visa interview is your opportunity to demonstrate that you are a genuine and well-prepared student.
 Below are common question categories with sample answers to guide your preparation.

 Immigration History Questions